zainibeats/truefa-py/docs/DEVELOPMENT_STATUS.md

 ## Outstanding Issues

 1. **OpenCV in Portable Version**: QR code scanning functionality requires OpenCV dependencies.
-While the portable executable itself doesn't bundle OpenCV, we've added Python and OpenCV to the Windows Docker container to support scanning of static QR code images.
-This enables testing of the full QR code functionality from image files without requiring a physical camera.
+The portable executable itself doesn't bundle OpenCV, and we currently have challenges with OpenCV support in the Windows Docker container.
+This remains a limitation for testing the QR code functionality in containerized environments.

+2. **Windows Container OpenCV Support**: The Windows Docker container currently cannot support OpenCV installation, which limits the ability to test QR code scanning functionality in containerized Windows environments.
+Users testing in Windows containers will not be able to use QR code scanning features.

 ## Completed Milestones